Generative Modelling of L\'evy Area for High Order SDE Simulation: Discriminator

 \subsection{Chen Training}

-While Brownian motion over different intervals can be concatenated simply via addition, i.e.~$W_{0,t} = W_{0,s} + W_{s,t}$, concatenation of Lévy areas requires an additional term, specified by Chen's relation.
+While Brownian motion over different intervals can be concatenated simply via addition, i.e.~$W_{0,t} = W_{0,s} + W_{s,t}$, concatenation of L\'evy areas requires an additional term, specified by Chen's relation.
 In its general version within rough path theory, Chen's relation establishes the homomorphism property of path signatures under concatenation \cite[Theorem 2.9]{LyonsBook2007}.
-However, we will present just the special case relating to Lévy area. \begin{proposition}[Chen's relation \cite{Chen57}] For times $0 < s < t$ {
+However, we will present just the special case relating to L\'evy area. \begin{proposition}[Chen's relation \cite{Chen57}] For times $0 < s < t$ {